 We can prioritise the needs of the most vulnerable and ensure women and marginalised communities are not left out of decision making.

-Over 500,000 Rohingya refugees – mostly women and children – have fled to Bangladesh from Myanmar over the past few weeks.
-And numbers are increasing every day.
+Over 500,000 Rohingya refugees – mostly women and children – have fled to Bangladesh from Myanmar since August last year, living in a severely overcrowded mega camp.

-ActionAid is on the ground in Cox’s Bazaar, Bangladesh.
 We are providing food, clean drinking water, emergency shelter and hygiene kits.
-Hygiene kits include sanitary towels, soap and clean underwear.
-We are also building a women’s centre where mothers can breastfeed in private, receive hygiene kits, emotional support, and where needed access medical referrals.
+We have also established Women’s Safe Spaces where mothers can breastfeed in private, receive hygiene kits, emotional support, and where needed access medical referrals.

 Sign up to our Newsletter

 Stay up-to-date on ActionAid’s innovative programmes, get news on global social justice issues, and find out how you can get involved.

 CHY Number 6888, Company Registration Number 95403, Charity Reg.
 No. 20013790